Immigration Law

 What Happens if You Divorce a US Citizen Before Becoming a US Citizen?

 Your life changes once your marriage ends and the divorce is finalized.
-But if you’re not a United States citizen, you may face other challenges, such as the loss of your legal status.
-You may face deportation to your home country if you have not filed your joint petition for full residency.
+However, if you’re not a United States citizen, you may face other challenges, such as the loss of your legal status.
+You may face challenges to your residency status if you have not filed your joint petition for full residency, but you may still apply for a waiver or other forms of relief.

 U.S. immigration laws can change at any time.
 For the most up-to-date information about what can happen if you divorce your U.S. citizen spouse, talk to an experienced immigration lawyer.

-Generally, if you’re an immigrant and you marry a U.S. citizen, you can get legal status with a conditional green card.
-As an immigrant spouse, you can receive conditional permanent resident status after two years of marriage.
-As a lawful permanent resident (LPR), you can also work in the U.S.
+Generally, if you’re an immigrant and you marry a U.S. citizen, you can get legal status with a green card.
+If your marriage is less than two years old, your Lawful Permanent Resident (LPR) card is conditional.
+If you are married more than two years, you can get an unconditional green card.
+When you become a lawful permanent resident with a green card, you can legally work in the U.S.

 You can get full permanent resident status after filing a petition with U.S. Citizenship and Immigration Services (USCIS).
-After a waiting period and other legal requirements, you can apply for full U.S. citizenship.
-However, you could lose your status if you divorce before filing your joint petition for full residency.
+After a waiting period and other naturalization process requirements, you can apply for full U.S. citizenship.
+However, if you divorce before filing your joint petition for full residency, you may need to apply for a waiver of the joint filing requirement to maintain your status.

-If you’re a conditional resident and then divorce your spouse, you’ll need to remove the residence restrictions.
+If you have conditional resident status and then divorce your spouse, you’ll need to remove the residence restrictions.
 You should file Form I-751, Petition to Remove Conditions on Residence, with USCIS.
 As a divorcee, you should file this form with a request for a waiver of the joint filing requirement.

 If you are in deportation or removal proceedings, you must apply for a waiver before the immigration court issues the final deportation or removal order.
-If you don’t, you will need to leave the country.
+If you don’t, you may face removal proceedings, but you have the right to contest them.

 Exceptions to the Deportation Rule

 Some people who divorce without permanent resident status won’t be automatically deported.
-There are exceptions to the deportation rule available for many non-citizen green card holders.
+There are exceptions available for conditional residents facing the removal of conditions on their residency.
 An immigration lawyer can help you file a waiver to remain in the United States.

 Some exceptions to the deportation rule include:

-- Good faith: You may qualify for an exception if you can prove that you entered your marriage in good faith and not just for immigration status.
-You must show the marriage ended due to no fault of your own.
+• Good faith: You may qualify for an exception if you can prove that you entered your marriage in good faith and not just for immigration status.
+You must show the marriage ended with a divorce or annulment.
 You may be able to prove to the court that you entered into a bona fide marriage by showing that you lived together as spouses, had a child together, and owned property together.

 Couples Who Divorce After Two Years of Marriage

-Generally, if you’re an immigrant who divorces a U.S. citizen after two or more years of marriage, and you already have a green card or permanent resident card, you may be less likely to face removal proceedings.
-If you divorce after more than two years of marriage, you likely can remain in the United States.
+Generally, if you’re an immigrant who divorces a U.S. citizen after two or more years of marriage, and you already have a permanent green card, you may be less likely to face removal proceedings.
+If you divorce after more than two years of marriage and have an unconditional green card, you are less likely to face removal proceedings, but it does not guarantee the right to remain in the U.S.

 How Does Your Divorce Affect the Immigration Rights of Your Family Members?